yiisoft/config/README.md

 },
 ```

-the `source-directory` specifies where to read the configs for the package for which the option is specified.
+The `source-directory` specifies where to read the configs for the package for which the option is specified.
 The option is available for reading for all packages, including the root package, which is typically an application.
 The value is a path relative to where the `composer.json` file is located.
 The default value is `config`.